atlosdotorg/atlos/platform/deployments/README.md

 * `AZURE_CONTAINER_APP_RESOURCE_GROUP`: The name of the Azure Container Apps resource group

 You'll also need to be sure that a corresponding GitHub Actions workflow file exists for the given deployment.

+Each production deployment should have its own branch.
+Staging deploys out of the main branch, and the main platform is deployed out of the `deployments/platform` branch.
+Ensure proper branch protection rules are set up for production deployments.